 The financial statements also include notes that explain some of the information in the statements and provide more detailed data.
-The statements are followed by a section of required supplementary information that further explains and supports the financial statements with a comparison of the District's budget for the year and related pension and other postemployment benefit information.
+The statements are followed by a section of required supplementary information that further explains and supports the financial statements with a comparison of the District's budget for the year.
 Figure A-1 shows how the various parts of this annual report are arranged and related to one another.

-Figure A-2 Major Features of District-wide and Fund Financial Statements Fund financial statements District-wide statements Governmental funds Fiduciary funds Scope Entire district (except fiduciary funds) The activities of the District that are not proprietary or fiduciary, such as special education and building maintenance Instances in which the District administers resources on behalf of someone else, such as scholarship programs and student activities monies Required financial statements Statement of net position Statement of activities Balance sheet Statement of revenues, expenditures and changes in fund balances Statement of fiduciary net position Statement of changes in fiduciary net position Accounting basis and measurement focus Accrual accounting and economic resource focus Modified accrual accounting and current financial resources focus Accrual accounting and economic resource focus Type of asset/liability information All assets and liabilities, both financial and capital, short-term and long-term Generally assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets or long-term liabilities included All assets and liabilities, both short- term and long-term, Montabella's funds do not currently contain capital assets, although they can Type of inflow- outflow information All revenues and expenses during the year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year, expenditures when good or services have been received and the related liability is due and payable All additions and deductions during the year, regardless of when cash is received or paid
+Fund financial statements District-wide statements Governmental funds Fiduciary funds Scope Entire district (except fiduciary funds) The activities of the District that are not proprietary or fiduciary, such as special education and building maintenance Instances in which the District administers resources on behalf of someone else, such as scholarship programs and student activities monies - Statement of net position Statement of activities Balance sheet Statement of revenues, expenditures and changes in fund balances Statement of fiduciary assets and liabilities Accounting basis and measurement focus Accrual accounting and economic resource focus Modified accrual accounting and current financial resources focus Accrual accounting and economic resource focus Type of asset/liability information All assets and liabilities, both financial and capital, short-term and long-term Generally assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets or long-term liabilities included All assets and liabilities, both short term and long-term, Morenci's funds do not currently contain capital assets, although they can Type of inflow- outflow information All revenues and expenses during the year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year, expenditures when good or services have been received and the related liability is due and payable All additions and deductions during the year, regardless of wher cash is received or paid